YazidMa/ADA_website/index.md

 ![image](https://user-images.githubusercontent.com/91223105/146194929-20d9242b-d880-4424-b2c6-8dcd83db9dea.png)

 It appears that Trump's popularity decreased from 0.22 to 0.15 between 2015 and 2019, meaning a 7% decrease in 4 years.
 Between 2019 and 2020, his popularity increased to reach 0.19, but this is probably due to the decrease in quotations about Trump, leading to a huge variance in the result (almost 10% against 4% in 2018).
-As a conclusion, the more time Trump passed in office, the lower its popularity rating.
+As a conclusion, the more time Trump passed in office, the lower his popularity rating.

 But is this trend representative of all the American population?
 Probably not.
 So to distinguish people that agree or not with Trump policies, we used information provided about the speakers, and especially their ethnicities.
 Indeed, Trump's term was marked by racial issues like George Floyd death.
 These problems could have modified the way ethnic groups thought about Trump.